alumik/alumik.github.io/source/_posts/2020/Create-an-Executable-JAR-with-Maven.md

 ### Apache Maven Shade Plugin

 Apache Maven Shade Plugin provides the capability to package the artifact in an uber-jar, which consists of all dependencies required to run the project.
-Moreover, it supports shading – i.e. rename – the packages of some of the dependencies.
+Moreover, it supports shading – i.e., rename – the packages of some dependencies.

 Let's take a look at the configuration: